NoahDomingues/Lithium/README.md

 There are some currently known issues with Lithium 7, which we are working on fixing.
 Some of these are:

 - No audio from speakers
+- Settings app will crash when trying to perform certain functions
+- Unable to view or connect to available WiFi networks (however, this has only been reported once so far)

 ## 🤝 Support